TNET-SNU/mmTLS/README.md

 <img style="width:800px;" src="https://github.com/TNET-SNU/mmTLS/assets/53930924/08e02f36-be13-443a-b923-3278b487c80f" />

-mmTLS provides high throughput and low latency using techniques below.
+mmTLS  achieves high throughput and low latency leveraging the techniques below.

 1. Single connection architecture which removes redundant TLS/TCP handshakes, flow management, memory copies, and re-encryption
-2. Scalable key distribution technique using SmartNIC or a dedicated core
+2. Scalable key distribution via SmartNIC (or a dedicated CPU core)
-3. Minimized overhead on private tag generation/verification
+3. Minimal overhead on private tag generation/verification
-4. On-demand decryption of partial content via event-driven API
+4. Support for event-driven API for programming TLS connections

-# Accessing remote machines for AE
+# Accessing machines remotely for AE

-Because Bluefield-2 SmartNIC is required for reproducing, we highly recommend you to run test scripts in our remote machines.
+mmTLS currently leverages the Bluefield-2 SmartNIC, so we recommend accessing our test machine with the SmartNIC from remotely and running test scripts on them.
-If you want to build and run on your own, please refer to INSTALL.md.
+If you want to build and run the system on your own, please refer to INSTALL.md.

-Currently we have a simple testbed to test functionality of our work, used for ATC’24 artifact evaluation.
+We have set up a simple testbed to evaluate the functionality of our work, used for ATC’24 artifact evaluation.
-Please let us know (cerotyki@gmail.com or HotCRP) if you want to access them.
+Please let us know (cerotyki@gmail.com or HotCRP) and we will provide the credential to login to the test machine.
-Our testbed consists of 7 machines: 4 clients, 1 middlebox, and 2 backend servers.
+Our testbed consists of 7 machines: 4 clients, 1 middlebox, and 2 backend servers (see the picture below) and all of them are accessible by ssh.
-You can access them via ssh.
-Please access the access server first, and log in other 6 machines from the access server.
+Please log into the access server (i.e., box3.kaist.ac.kr) first, and you can log into other machines from it.

-Access server is box3.kaist.ac.kr, and it is used as one of the backend servers.
 The figure below depicts the topology of our testbed.

 <img style="width:800px;" src="https://github.com/TNET-SNU/mmTLS/assets/53930924/7b82e7f2-834f-474c-9cad-c8b43e8ee3f1" />

-This page assumes that you have access to our machine, box3.kaist.ac.kr via ssh.
+This page assumes that you have access to box3.kaist.ac.kr via ssh.

 ```Bash
 ssh [guest ID]@box3.kaist.ac.kr
 ```

-Then access to box1.kaist.ac.kr which has mmTLS middlebox source code.
+Then log into box1.kaist.ac.kr which has the mmTLS middlebox source code.

 ```Bash
 ssh box1.kaist.ac.kr
 ```

-You should be able to see your home.
-Now export a mmTLS directory as a bash variable.
+Enter “mmTLS” directory from the home directory, and export the mmTLS directory path as a bash variable.

 ```Bash
 cd mmTLS